fun things to do with kids isar river munich germany Travel for Kids

 At the Alpines Museum, kids can stop to play on the rocks outside the museum, then continue walking north to the next bridge, Praterinselbrucke.
 Take a left at the bridge, and walk down the west side of the river on Steinsdorfstrasse to Ludwigsbrucke, where you started.

-Deutsches Museum With millions of visitors each year, this museum standing on an island in the Isar river, claims the prize as Germany’s most popular, and it may be the largest technology exhibition in the world with over 18,000 exhibits from Acoustics to the Zeppelin.
+Deutsches Museum This museum standing on an island in the Isar river is one of Germany’s most popular, and it may be the largest technology exhibition in the world with exhibits from Acoustics to the Zeppelin.

 What really makes this museum a big hit with everyone in the family are the wonderful dioramas bringing science and exploration to life: In the aviation department, there’s one of Roald Amundsen's landing at the North Pole, in the printing exhibit you’ll see a bookbinder's workshop around 1800, in astronomy you’ll see the 17th century Observatory of Johann Hevelius, plus tons of cars, airplanes, space capsules, rockets, exhibits about bridge building and tunnel building, demonstrations of electricity.